 Jason teamed up with Channel 9's sister stations in six other states to investigate a real estate company that offered homeowners fast cash in exchange for exclusive rights to sell their homes for 40 years.
 Those news reports led at least 16 states to introduce bills to ban those kinds of contracts.

 Jason also exposed a local used car dealership selling rebadged vehicles.
 That investigation resulted in a state investigation, refunds for many customers, the closing of the dealer’s two locations, and the owners being banned from the auto business in North Carolina.

-He also obtained a law degree from the University of Maryland in 1999 and even drew his own courtroom sketches when cameras weren’t allowed.
+Jason has a law degree from the University of Maryland and even drew his own courtroom sketches when cameras weren’t allowed.
 He started as a Sports Anchor in Dalton (GA) before switching over to news in Chattanooga (TN) and Raleigh/Fayetteville.

 He currently lives in Matthews with his wife, daughter and son, the only people who laugh at his jokes.
 He’s a huge Charlotte FC and Carolina Panthers fan.
 He enjoys playing soccer, art, and reading.
 Follow Jason on Twitter @Action9, Facebook @Jason Stoogenke WSOC TV Reporter, and Instagram @action9jasonstoogenke.